juri-sinitson/angular-monorepo/README.md

    executed in a terminal.

 ### Docker
-1. There is currently no cache for `node_modules`.
-You might need to reinstall them even if you didn't down shut down the container.
+1. There is currently some issue with `node_modules` from time to time.
+Thus you suddenly may get strange errors e.g. when executing `pnpm ci:storybook` or its respective subcommand.
+   Restarting the container should usually help.

 ## Important notes
 The info above should be usually enough to execute the most important commands.